alexmatcov/infrastructure-security-tutorial/tutorial/step3/step3.md

 `Passed checks: 87, Failed checks: 9, Skipped checks: 0`

 Then each of the 96 checks are listed with its name, and whether it passed or failed.
 For example, the check:
-`Check: CKV_AWS_93: "Ensure S3 bucket policy does not lockout all but root user.
-(Prevent lockouts needing root account fixes)"` is shown first, and it clearly passes: `PASSED for resource: aws_s3_bucket.data_bucket`.
+`Check: CKV_AWS_41: "Ensure no hard coded AWS access key and secret key exists in provider"` is shown first, and it clearly passes: `PASSED for resource: aws.default`.
 Checkov even includes where the pass occurs in the file, and a link to the documentation for this specific check and how to fix the vulnerability.

 If you keep scrolling through the document, you can see the failed checks.
 Let's pick a few to focus on and fix in our project.